taocao/second-brain-ai-assistant-course/apps/second-brain-offline/README.md

 ```bash
 make generate-dataset-pipeline
 ```
+Running criteria:
-Running costs: ~$1.5 </br>
+- Running costs: ~$1.5
-Running time: ~60 minutes
+- Running time: ~60 minutes

-In case you want to avoid any costs or waiting times, you can use our pre-computed dataset available on Hugging Face, which is already set as default in future steps: [pauliusztin/second_brain_course_summarization_task](https://huggingface.co/datasets/pauliusztin/second_brain_course_summarization_task).
+**OR** in case you want to avoid any costs or waiting times, you can use our pre-computed dataset available on Hugging Face, which is already set as the default value in future steps: [pauliusztin/second_brain_course_summarization_task](https://huggingface.co/datasets/pauliusztin/second_brain_course_summarization_task).

-## Lesson 4: Fine-tuning and Deploying Summarization LLM
+## Module 4: Fine-tuning and Deploying Summarization LLM

 ### Fine-tuning and Evaluating the Summarization LLM

-This time we will use Notebooks, as they are popular when it comes to LLM fine-tuning.
+As Notebooks are popular when it comes to LLM fine-tuning, we provide a notebook for each step of the fine-tuning process.

+For the full fine-tuning we used Google Colab Pro, with an L4 GPU.
+But the notebooks will also run with the free tier of Google Colab on an T4 GPU.
+But to work on a T4 GPU we have to leverage QLoRA instead of LoRA, which makes the fine-tuning process slower.
+To conclude, you can run them with 0 costs on Google Colab.

 | Purpose | Notebook | Useful Resources |
 |---------|----------|------------------|